hyperledger-labs/splice/README.md

       The exclusion is because those files are under a symlink and we don’t want to change them twice.
    4. Create a commit to ease review, `git add canton/ && git commit -m"Undo our changes"`
 3. Checkout the commit of the Canton OSS repo to which you have decided to upgrade in Step 1.2
-4. Execute the following steps in your Canton Coin repo:
+4. Execute the following steps in your Canton Network Node repo:
    1. Copy the Canton changes: `./scripts/copy-canton.sh $PATH_TO_CANTON_OSS`
    2. Create a commit to ease review, `git add canton/ && git commit -m"Bump Canton commit"`
    3. Reapply our changes `git apply '--exclude=canton/community/app/src/test/resources/examples/*' --directory=canton --reject canton.patch`.